danwiltshire/docker-minecraftserver/README.md

 1. Persistent volumes for MC world data
 - The volume now mounts under /mnt/data
 - Next; run MC from the dir.
 Permissions and dedicated minecraft user?
+2. Cleanup of README usage
+3. Performance settings/CPU/mem, etc
-2. How to automate VM infrastructure for Docker/K8s - Terraform?
+4. How to automate VM infrastructure for Docker/K8s - Terraform?
 - Scaffold? is this GCP only?